Last updated on October 25th, 2024

 You deserve to be happy and healthy, and you can get there with time and effort.

-Do not let the narcissist win and destroy your life – your best revenge is to heal and move on.
+Do not let the narcissist win and destroy your life.

 “It’s so nice when toxic people stop talking to you.
 It’s like the trash took itself out.”